wald-tq/ui-router.github.io/_posts/2017-01-09-angular-ui-router-1.0.0-rc.1.md

 This release is the first one built from the modular UI-Router repositories.

-This release (1.0.0-rc.1) of Angular UI-Router is *not accompanied by a release of UI-Router for Angular 2+*.
+This release (1.0.0-rc.1) of Angular UI-Router is *not accompanied by a release of UI-Router for Angular (2+)+*.
-Going forward, the release schedules for Angular 1 and Angular 2 will no longer coincide.
+Going forward, the release schedules for AngularJS and Angular (2+) will no longer coincide.

 #### Upgrading